bartserafin/GlobalBankCapitalization/README.md

 # GlobalBankCapitalization
-Practice project for web scrapping and ETL
+This a practice project serving as an intoduction to ETL and webscrapping.

 ## About The Project
-This a practice project serving as an intoduction to ETL process.

 Objectives: